 The number of graphics channels is not necessarily linked to the number of screens you have.
 The graphics channels are virtual, whereas the screens are the physical outputs on the video wall.

-- Main Channel name - Channel Prefix for the sub-channels (eg. GFX1, GFX2, GFX3, etc) - Number of Screen Rows and Screen Columns in the video wall

-- Wall Offset Left and Wall Offset Top: Define the relative position of this video wall compared to the main wall if using several Viz Engines combined in a multi video wall setup (See Studio Editor ).
+- Main Channel name of the main renderer. - Channel Prefix for the sub-channels (eg. GFX1, GFX2, GFX3, etc) - Number of Screen Rows and Screen Columns in the video wall.
+This should be the same configuration as Nvidia Mosaic on the Viz Engine host.
+If a video wall display controller like Datapath Fx4 is used to distribute the output to different screens, use 1 row and 1 column, and let the screen width and height be the same as the Viz Engine renderer output resolution. - Wall Offset Left and Wall Offset Top: Define the relative position of this video wall compared to the main wall if using several Viz Engines combined in a multi video wall setup (See Advanced Settings).
 Use the same units as you use for Bezel width/height and Screen width/height. - Bezel Width and Bezel Height define the width/height of the bezel around a screen.
-That is, the distance between the edge of the video display area (screen) and the outer edge of the physical device - Screen Width and Screen Height define the total width/height of a particular screen or a video wall screen. - External Preview: Armed elements are taken to air on the external preview video wall to check the appearance before sending it to the main wall.
+That is, the distance between the edge of the video display area (screen) and the outer edge of the physical device. - Screen Width and Screen Height define the total width/height of a particular screen or a video wall screen. - External Preview: Armed elements are taken to air on the external preview video wall to check the appearance before sending it to the main wall.
 For more detail, see External Preview.